 Why It Matters

-Keeping a ticket’s status accurate lets the requester know exactly where their issue stands and ensures backend SLA timers automatically pause or stop at the correct moments.
+Keeping a ticket’s status accurate lets the requester know where their issue stands and ensures that SLA timers respond correctly as the ticket moves through its lifecycle.

 How to Set It Up

-- Update a Single Ticket: Open the specific ticket, locate the Status dropdown menu in the primary details panel, and select the appropriate stage (such as New, Processing, Pending, or Solved).
+- Update a Single Ticket: Open the relevant ticket, locate the Status dropdown in Ticket Details, and select the appropriate status, such as New, Processing, Pending, or Solved.

 Next Steps